thevictim/Chatroom/readme.txt

 1. write some room objects in out js file, figure out display things (bootstrap, jquery)
 2. then add socket.io stuff

+Creative:
+Save settings/chats in MongoDB
+If we don't want to do MongoDB, one thing we could do is to display message timestamps, or allow private rooms to ban words/make one word change to another (eg every time I type "hello", it displays as "you dickhead")
+3pts Bootstrap
+We could also allows users to toggle/cycle between tabs by pressing crtl+tab and crtl+shift+tab

 socket.on('disconnect', function(){
     socket.broadcast.to(roomName).emit('user_leave', {user_name: "johnjoe123"});
 });

+Useful links:
+Object-oriented programming in Javascript: http://javascriptissexy.com/oop-in-javascript-what-you-need-to-know/